Can I Do ITI After 10th? Everything You Need to Know

 1 year · NCVT

 Computer Operator & Programming Assistant.
-Office computing, data entry, and basic IT skills.
-Popular with students who want desk jobs.
+Office computing, data entry, and basic IT skills for desk jobs.

 Stenography